faosorios/fastmatrix/README.md

 * Lp norms for vectors.
 * LU factorization for square matrices.
 * Mahalanobis distances, checking if the covariance is a positive definite matrix.
-* Matrix square root using the Newton iteration proposed by Denman and Beavers (1976).
+* Matrix square root using the Newton iteration proposed by [Denman and Beavers (1976)](https://doi.org/10.1016/0096-3003(76)90020-5).
 * Modified Cholesky factorization for symmetric but not necessarily positive definite matrices.
-* Omnibus test for univariate normality (Jarque-Bera, Doornik-Hansen, Adjusted Lagrange multiplier test and robust version by Gel and Gastwirt, 2008).
+* Omnibus test for univariate normality (Jarque-Bera, Doornik-Hansen, Adjusted Lagrange multiplier test and robust version by [Gel and Gastwirt, 2008](https://doi.org/10.1016/j.econlet.2007.05.022)).
 * Operations envolving the **commutation matrix**, with minimum requirements of storage.
 * Operations envolving the **duplication matrix**, with minimum requirements of storage.
 * Operations envolving the **symmetrizer matrix**, with minimum requirements of storage.